OrcaSlicer/OrcaSlicer_WIKI/general-settings/import_export.md

 #### 3MF

-3MF (3D Manufacturing Format) is a modern file format designed for 3D printing that provides a more efficient and comprehensive way to represent 3D models, including support for colors, materials, and multiple objects within a single file.
+3MF is a modern file format designed for 3D printing that provides a more efficient and comprehensive way to represent 3D models, including support for colors, materials, and multiple objects within a single file.

 Some 3MF files may contain Printer, Material, and Process information that can be used to automatically configure print settings in OrcaSlicer.
 When importing a 3MF file, OrcaSlicer will attempt to extract this information and apply it to the imported model.
 If the 3MF information is not compatible with OrcaSlicer, it will be ignored and the model will be imported with default settings.

+> [!TIP]
+> You can open 3MF files as a ZIP archive to inspect the included information and files.

 #### STEP